lymeo/apollon/README.md

 ## The logs

 Apollon uses Bunyan as the native logging mecanism.
-To view logs in a "pretty" you can install bunyan with npm
+To view logs in a "pretty" manner you can install bunyan with npm

 ```
 npm install -g bunyan